vitorm04/docs.pt-br/docs/visual-basic/language-reference/data-types/byte-data-type.md

 ## <a name="programming-tips"></a>Dicas de programação

-- **Números negativos.** Porque `Byte` é um tipo sem sinal, ele não pode representar um número negativo.
-Se você usar o operador unário menos (`-`) ou uma expressão que é avaliada para o tipo `Byte`, Visual Basic converte a expressão para `Short` primeiro.
+- **Negative Numbers.** Because `Byte` is an unsigned type, it cannot represent a negative number.
+If you use the unary minus (`-`) operator on an expression that evaluates to type `Byte`, Visual Basic converts the expression to `Short` first.

-- **Conversões de formato.** Quando o Visual Basic lê ou grava arquivos, ou quando ele chamar DLLs, métodos e propriedades, ele pode converter entre formatos de dados automaticamente.
-Dados binários armazenados em `Byte` matrizes e variáveis são preservados durante essas conversões de formato.
-Você não deve usar um `String` variável para dados binários, porque seu conteúdo pode estar corrompido durante a conversão entre os formatos ANSI e Unicode.
+- **Format Conversions.** When Visual Basic reads or writes files, or when it calls DLLs, methods, and properties, it can automatically convert between data formats.
+Binary data stored in `Byte` variables and arrays is preserved during such format conversions.
+You should not use a `String` variable for binary data, because its contents can be corrupted during conversion between ANSI and Unicode formats.

-- **Ampliação.** O `Byte` tipo de dados amplia a `Short`, `UShort`, `Integer`, `UInteger`, `Long`, `ULong`, `Decimal`, `Single`, ou `Double`.
-Isso significa que você pode converter `Byte` para qualquer um desses tipos sem encontrar uma <xref:System.OverflowException?displayProperty=nameWithType> erro.
+- **Widening.** The `Byte` data type widens to `Short`, `UShort`, `Integer`, `UInteger`, `Long`, `ULong`, `Decimal`, `Single`, or `Double`.
+This means you can convert `Byte` to any of these types without encountering a <xref:System.OverflowException?displayProperty=nameWithType> error.

-- **Caracteres de tipo.** `Byte` não tem nenhum caractere de tipo literal ou um caractere de tipo identificador.
+- **Type Characters.** `Byte` has no literal type character or identifier type character.

-- **Tipo de estrutura.** O tipo correspondente no .NET Framework é a estrutura <xref:System.Byte?displayProperty=nameWithType>.
+- **Framework Type.** O tipo correspondente no .NET Framework é a estrutura <xref:System.Byte?displayProperty=nameWithType>.

 ## <a name="example"></a>Exemplo

- No exemplo a seguir `b` é um `Byte` variável.
-As instruções demonstram o intervalo da variável e a aplicação de operadores bit shift a ele.
+ In the following example, `b` is a `Byte` variable.
+The statements demonstrate the range of the variable and the application of bit-shift operators to it.

  [!code-vb[VbVbalrDataTypes#16](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrDataTypes/VB/Class1.vb#16)]